Or, why it does actually make a great deal of sense.

-There are however, a number of mitigating factors that although not negating this advantage do go some way to mitigating it.
+There are, however, a number of mitigating factors that although not negating this advantage does go some way to mitigating it.

 Something else to consider is that the F35B will operate from conventional concrete runways much more often than the deck of a CVF.
 This isn’t based on dismissing naval aviation but a reality of the joint nature of the aircraft fleet and the operational reality of the Harrier.
 One thing I have never seen is the projected range figures for both the F35C and F35B variants when using land bases but I wonder if the differential would be the same or different?

 The F35C is a clear winner in this area but as with payload and bring back weight, perhaps not as significant on operations as imagined.